 While in college, Milton worked with the Burlington County Meals on Wheels program, delivering hot meals to isolated senior citizens.
 Milton enjoys working and mentoring kids and has spent more than 10 years coaching youth football, basketball, baseball and soccer.

-Diane Hagerman joined New Jersey Health Initiatives 11 years ago as the Communications Officer.
+Diane Hagerman joined New Jersey Health Initiatives 14 years ago as the Communications Officer.
 In her current role as Deputy Director of Programs, Diane oversees the program office’s communications functions while also working directly with grantees to ensure they are able to realize the full potential of their projects.
-Diane currently leads the NJHI: Building a Culture of Health in New Jersey – Communities Moving to Action cohort of grantees as well as the NJHI: Primary Care Workforce Innovations cohort of grantees – focused on redesigning workforce roles in primary care settings to ensure delivery of efficient, quality care.
+Diane currently leads the NJHI: Building a Culture of Health in New Jersey – Communities Moving to Action cohorts of grantees.

 Diane’s career has spanned the fields of technology, casinos and healthcare — diverse industries where she used her communications skills to engage audiences and influence change.
 Born in Newark and raised in Union County, Diane is a true “Jersey girl!”
 Her career focus is on improving the supports and systems in our state to ensure that our residents, young and old, have the resources and opportunities to live healthy, fulfilling lives.
 Now raising her own “Jersey-girl,” ensuring New Jersey has a healthy, vibrant future is of utmost importance to Diane.